 We are now open for applications for Bishopsland residencies starting in September 2022.

 If you would like to apply, please send your C.V and covering letter to email@example.com

 A six month programme is available for overseas students.

-Your residence at Bishopsland is overseen by the Principal, Penelope (Pope) Makower MCSD, working closely with visiting experts; Angela Cork MA (RCA), Chris Green MA, Rachel Jones (RCA), Nan Nan Liu MA (RCA) and Peter Musson (RCA), all independent silversmiths and jewellers in their own right.
+Your residence at Bishopsland is overseen by the Principal, Penelope (Pope) Makower MCSD, working closely with visiting experts; Angela Cork MA (RCA), Nan Nan Liu MA (RCA), Chris Green MA, Peter Musson (RCA) and Rachel Jones (RCA); all independent silversmiths and jewellers in their own right.

 What can Bishopsland offer me?

-This has been a proven success over the past 26 years.
-Of the 205 who have passed through our doors, over two-thirds are still making their own work or in the industry and over 40 have gone back to studying at a higher level including at the Royal College of Art.
+This has been a proven success over the past 29 years.
+Over 200 makers have passed through our doors, with the majority of these still making their own work or in the industry and over 40 have gone back to studying at a higher level including at the Royal College of Art.
 Many Bishopsland Fellows (alumni) have gone on to gain important awards and commissions.